UofA-NEMO/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Instructions.rst

 PDFs
 ^^^^

-Hosting PDFs is also possible, although I've only figure out how to make them viewable on their own site, not popup/displayed as an embeded document.
+Hosting PDFs is also possible, although I've only figure out how to make them viewable on their own site, not popup/displayed as an embedded document.
 Add the PDF to your _static/_MyInstitution/ directory, git add, git commit, git pull, and git push it to github.
 In the .rst file where you want the PDF to be viewed, make a link:

 .. code-block:: RST
    :linenos: